jephstahl/mpf-docs/hardware/configuring_fast_hardware.rst

 Even though the FAST controllers are USB devices, they use "virtual" COM ports to communicate with the host computer running MPF.
 On your computer, if you look at your list of ports and then plug-in and turn on your FAST controller, you will see 4 new ports appear.
-The exact names and numbers of these ports will vary depending on your computer and what else you've plugged in in the past.
+On a mac you can type "ls /dev/tty.*" in a terminal to see the ports available.
+Exact names and numbers of these ports will vary depending on your computer and what else you've plugged in in the past.
 The mapping order of the four ports is the same across all FAST controllers: